yx1ntan/yx1ntan.github.io/_pages/about.md

 My research interest includes Smart Healthcare, Human Computer Interaction and Machine Learning.
 During my PhD journey, I hope to fully and deeply learn, explore and conduct some meaningful and impactful research.
 I want to contribute to developing innovative solutions that can address real-world challenges.

-<span style="font-style: italic;">I am proud to be **a first-generation college student** and **a woman in STEM**.
-The support I’ve received along the way has been invaluable, and I’m always happy to pay it forward.
-Please don’t hesitate to reach out if you have any questions or need support!</span>

 # 🔥 News
 - *10/2024*: Passed the IELTS exam——thank goodness! 🎉
 - *07/2024*: Participated in the [CUHK FoE HK PhD Fellowship Summer Workshop](https://hkpfs.erg.cuhk.edu.hk/).
 An inspiring and unforgettable journey!